How To Find Your Competitive Advantage

 An obvious example of this is financial.

-If you have 10 times more funding to bankroll your business than your competitors, it unlocks opportunities for advertising, product development and staff they may not be able to compete with.
+If you have 10 times more money to bankroll your business than your competitors, it unlocks opportunities for advertising, product development and staff they may not be able to compete with.

 But it doesn’t just have to be about money.

-Maybe you’re a filmmaker who has the rights to somebody’s incredible life story which means you’re the only one who can make it into a movie.
+Maybe you’re a filmmaker who has the rights to someone’s incredible life story which means you’re the only one who can make it into a movie.

 Bill Gates’ initial competitive advantage was that as a kid he had access to a computer, which at the time was typically only available to big corporations.